ferpoble2/Relief_Creator/readme.md

 After that just press the button at the end of the GUI application to generate the program.

-THe program is located in the `output` folder under the name of ReliefeCreator.
+The program is located in the `output` folder under the name of ReliefeCreator.

 # About the parallel task on the engine